MrPL02/Flip-the-Clip/README.md

 <sub>Previously known as Flipware</sub>

-A Warioware engine for Godot 4.
+A Warioware fangame template for Godot 4.

 **Why?**